JoshOrndorff/recipes/text/off-chain-workers/http-json.md

 }
 ```

-Now the actual deserialization takes place in the `Self::fetch_n_parse` function.
+Now the actual deserialization takes place in the `fetch_n_parse` function.

 ```rust
 /// Fetch from remote and deserialize the JSON to a struct